 Too little ADH released by the posterior pituitary (a central issue) or kidney insensitivity to ADH (a peripheral issue) results in diabetes insipidus (polyuria, polydipsia, hypernatremia).
 Consumption of ethanol decreases ADH release and results in increased excretion of body water and dilute urine.

 The polyuria associated with diabetes insipidus is variable, from 3–20 L per day, and often profound.
-The ADH analogue desmopressin is prescribed for cases of central diabetes insipidus as a hormone replacement.
+The ADH analog desmopressin is prescribed for cases of central diabetes insipidus as a hormone replacement.
 It is also prescribed to treat von Willebrand disease, mild hemophilia.
 Excess ADH leads to a state of euvolemic hyponatremia.

-Another disease is called syndrome of inappropriate antidiuretic hormone decretion or short SIADH.
+Another disease is called syndrome of inappropriate antidiuretic hormone secretion or short SIADH.
 Below is more information on it.

 Syndrome of Inappropriate ADH Secretion

 Definition of SIADH

 SIADH describes the condition of excess ADH due to the excess release from the posterior pituitary or from another ectopic source.
 This stimulates the AVPR1 receptors on arterioles to increase systemic blood pressure and AVPR2 receptors in the collecting tubules of the kidney to increase reabsorption of water which results in euvolemic hyponatremia (plasma sodium concentration < 135 mEq/L) as the plasma sodium and other electrolytes are diluted.
 In the urine, sodium concentration will be elevated and urine osmolarity will also be high.